MA MPhil FFPH

 in Health Services Research (30/06/17)

-After a first degree in biological sciences (physiology major) and economics, I did research at Guy's Hospital Medical School in planning integrated primary care in London.
-After training in public health medicine at LSHTM and in the NHS, I worked for many years as an NHS consultant in public health medicine, mainly in health needs assessment, health services planning, outcomes research and public health training.
-I am now consultant in public health for 'Individual Funding Requests' in SE London and Associate Consultant in the Public Health Action Support Team.
+After a first degree in biological sciences (physiology major) and economics and sociology, I was research assistant in a Unit at Guy's Hospital Medical School which planned integrated primary care services for Thamesmead, a new area in London.
+After training in public health medicine at LSHTM and in the NHS, I worked for many years as an NHS consultant in public health medicine, mainly in health needs assessment, health services planning, outcomes research, information development and public health training.
+I am now consultant in public health medicine for 'Individual Funding Requests' in SE London and Associate Consultant in the Public Health Action Support Team.

 I teach health services research, critical appraisal, principles and practice of health care commissioning and planning, and health care demand management.

 I have trained Specialist Registrars and non-medical trainees in specialist training in public health.

 My main research interest is in factors affecting the appropriate use of health services.
 I have carried out research in cataract surgery outcomes and their relation to need for care.
 I am helping develop the ethical legal basis for NHS clinical decison making for clinical commissioning.